 - "Allow users to change their passwords"

-If the user successfully signs in, the identity provider sends an assertion to Zendesk.
-An assertion is a package of information that supplies one or more statements made by a SAML authority.
+A SAML assertion contains one or more statements about the user.
 One statement is the authorization decision itself – whether or not the user was granted access.
 Another statement can consist of attributes describing the signed-in user.